$4,750 for Taylor Swift: Here's how much Kansas City fans spent on the Eras Tour

 Karina has found a community at Swift concerts and plans to get to the shows early this weekend to trade bracelets and meet new people.
 She says she gets her money’s worth at each show, no matter the seats she’s in.

-Despite all of the travel and ticket expenses, Karina says the Ubers to and from the concerts have been her most surprising expense.
+Despite all of the travel and ticket expenses, Karina says her getaway cars to and from the concerts have been her most surprising expense.
 It’s harder to plan for Uber surge pricing than it is to buy an Eras ticket.

 Morgan Shandler